Exploiting the Alternatives: Coordinated Learning via Hierarchical RL for Dynamic VNEAP: Hierarchical RL for VNEAP

 The \emph{High-level reward $R^{HL}$} is designed to guide the agent to optimize the long-term resource efficiency.
 We define $r_{t}^{HL} \in R^{HL}$ as follows:

-Eq.~\ref{eq:rhl} encourages the selection of alternatives that maximize the R2C ratio (Eq.~\ref{eq:r2c}), offering high positive reward value for successful embeddings.
+The HL reward in Eq.~(\ref{eq:rhl}) mirrors the per-request net profit optimized by the MILP (Eq.~\ref{eq:a}), aligning the learning signal with the objective.
+Successful embeddings are rewarded by their net profit, encouraging selection of profitable alternatives.
 In case of failed embedding, the agent receives a negative reward.
 In case the agent's rejects a VNR, it is neither rewarded nor penalized.